 Read more about what the 2014 Survey of Optometric Practice found in three separate reports:

-- Income from Optometry.
+- Income from optometry.
 This report focuses on the analysis of net income and annual gross billings of owner doctors of optometry in private or corporate practice as a primary occupation in 2013, as well as the net income for employed doctors of optometry and independent contractor/lessees where available.
-Click here to purchase the full detailed analysis.

-- Employment of Optometric Staff.
+- Employment of optometric staff.
 This report focuses on the employment of non-doctor of optometry staff in the optometry practice, including clinical staff, optical dispensing staff, optical laboratory staff, coding and billing personnel, secretary/receptionists, office managers and financial coordinators.
-Click here to purchase the full report.

-- Practicing Optometrists and their Patients.
+- Practicing doctors of optometry and their patients.
 This report provides descriptive statistics on characteristics of doctors of optometry in the U.S., patients of practicing doctors of optometry, and doctors of optometry participation in third-party plans and managed care services.
-Click here to purchase the full report.

 All three reports from the 2014 Survey of Optometric Practice can be found in both digital and printed versions at AOA Marketplace.
 Be sure to check back for the next report, the AOA New Technology and EHR Survey, available later in August.